-- is having an emotional or sexual affair (or on the brink of having an affair)
+- is having an emotional or sexual affair and refusing to end it

-- gives you mixed messages and/or seems less committed to the marriage
+- gives you mixed messages or seems less committed to the marriage

 - doesn’t appreciate or support you

-- complains about a lack of sex or has lost interest in sexual intimacy
+- complains about a lack of sex or is less interested in having sex with you

 - refuses to communicate or is a poor communicator